Vettabase/mariadb-columnstore-vagrant/README.md

 ## Maintainers and Credits

+This is a [Vettabase](https://vettabase.com) project.

-This Vagrantfile was originally developed by Richard Bensley <richard.bensley@vettabase.com>.
+This Vagrantfile was originally developed and is currently maintained by Richard Bensley <richard.bensley@vettabase.com>.

 Anyone who makes a relevant contribution to this project will be kudoed here, unless they ask not to be mentioned.